 Leaders in innovation

-The agricultural industry is changing both in its challenges and the resources and technologies available to properly manage complex resources.
-Our consumers expect us to adapt and find forward-thinking solutions to anticipate and meet the challenges of a changing climate.
+The agricultural industry is evolving, bringing both new challenges and opportunities for managing complex systems.
+Our consumers expect us to adapt by implementing innovative solutions that proactively address the impacts of a changing climate.

 Managing for the future

-Our ranch establishes and employs some of the most progressive grazing, carbon-monitoring, and conservation methods available.
-Our innovative programs aim to advance the agriculture industry for the health of the planet, consumers, and ranching communities.
+Our ranch invests in and implements some of the most progressive grazing, carbon-monitoring, and conservation practices available.
+Through our innovative programs, we strive to advance the agricultural industry in ways that promote the health of the planet, benefit consumers, and supports ranching communities.

 Collaborative education

-Matador Ranch and Cattle demonstrates that the vibrant tradition of cattle ranching can be profitable and support the needs of our western landscapes and wildlife.
-Our gates are open - the knowledge we gain and advancements we make are and will be shared openly with the public and the ranching community.
+Matador Ranch and Cattle shows that the rich tradition of cattle ranching can be both profitable and beneficial to the health of our western landscapes and wildlife.
+Our gates are always open – the knowledge we gain and the advancements we achieve are freely shared with the public and the ranching community.

 Feeding asparagopsis

 Asparagopsis is a type of red seaweed that has been shown to have the potential to reduce methane emissions from cattle when included in their diet.
 Asparagopsis contains compounds called bromoform and bromomethane, which have been found to inhibit the production of methane in the rumen, the first chamber of the cow's stomach where digestion occurs.
-Adding small amounts of asparagopsis to a cow's diet has been shown to reduce methane emissions by up to 70% without altering the fermentation processes.
+Adding small amounts of asparagopsis to a cow's diet has been shown to reduce methane emissions without altering the fermentation processes.
+Our feeding trial at the Selkirk unit in the summer of 2023 showed encouraging potential around methane reduction.

 Carbon capture through intensive grazing